nationalarchives/ds-booking-experience/README.md

 This [version](iterations/1.6.pdf) updates the flow to reflect the two-step document ordering process.

-Changes to the screens include:
+### Changes in response to user testing recommendations

 <dl>
     <dt>"there was confusion around 'number of docs needed' and 'add fields' most users expected the number of fields shown to correspond with the number of documents permitted to order"</dt>